 Zinsmeister's magazine and newspaper journalism totals several hundred articles.
 These have been published in a wide range of national periodicals, from cover stories for The Atlantic to essays in the Wall Street Journal, where he is a regular contributor.
 Karl also has more than two decades of experience as an Editor in Chief, managing writing, artistic, and business teams to produce nationally circulated magazines of thought and culture.

-He created the “Sweet Charity” podcast, presenting 5-10 minute stories on important achievements in philanthropic creativity.
+He also created the “Sweet Charity” podcast presenting 5-10 minute stories on important achievements in philanthropic creativity.
 He wrote and edited a series of “Wise Giver's Guides” offering donors practical help in specific fields.
 The volumes he authored himself include one analyzing charter schools, and another on the relationship between philanthropy and public policy.

-He created the “Sweet Charity” podcast, presenting 5-10 minute stories on important achievements in philanthropic creativity.
+He also created the “Sweet Charity” podcast presenting 5-10 minute stories on important achievements in philanthropic creativity.
 He wrote and edited a series of “Wise Giver's Guides” offering donors practical help in specific fields.
 The volumes he authored himself include one analyzing charter schools, and another on the relationship between philanthropy and public policy.

 From 2006 to 2009 Zinsmeister served in the West Wing as President George W. Bush’s Chief Domestic Policy Adviser.
 His responsibilities stretched across many issues: the formulation of new immigration policies, the mortgage and student-loan credit crises, stem-cell and biotechnology innovation, improving care for military veterans, school reform, issues in health, transportation, environmental quality, and national competitiveness.